JussMor/blog/Blog/AI Agents Explained.md

 ## Conclusion

-AI agents represent the next evolution in artificial intelligence—moving from monolithic models to modular, autonomous systems capable of reasoning, tool use, and memory.
+AI agents represent the next evolution in artificial intelligence moving from monolithic models to modular, autonomous systems capable of reasoning, tool use, and memory.
 They extend the potential of AI far beyond static answers, enabling smarter, faster, and more adaptable solutions.

----

-**Call to Action:**
-If you're fascinated by AI agents, explore more, comment your thoughts, and subscribe for updates on the latest in AI and technology.